-- Number of clinics and agencies participating in the Iowa Collaborative Safety Net Provider Network. - Solution Number of patients served by clinics and agencies participating in the Iowa Collaborative Safety Net Provider Network.
+- Number of clinics and agencies participating in the Iowa Collaborative Safety Net Provider Network. - Number of patients served by clinics and agencies participating in the Iowa Collaborative Safety Net Provider Network.

 Data Source: Safety Net Provider Network database.
 Based on number of clinics reporting.
-Data are clinics serving 19,998 patients.
+Data are available annually.